Self-employment and freelancers in the Coronavirus crisis: Frequently Asked Questions

 - evidence that your business has been adversely affected by coronavirus

 - as self-employed income for any Universal Credit claims

 - as self-employed income and that you’re working 16 hours a week for any tax credits claims

 Full information about the scheme is available here: www.gov.uk/guidance/claim-a-grant-through-the-coronavirus-covid-19-self-employment-income-support-scheme

 IPSE welcomed this package of financial support but we acknowledge there are omissions, particularly in terms of those who are Limited Company contractors and those who are newer to self-employment and yet to file a tax return.
 We will keep working with government to plug any gaps and at the same time provide as much information and support to those who the scheme does not cover.

-Yes, the SEISS has now been extended to run until April 2021.
+Yes, the SEISS has now been extended for a further two times and will now run until April 2021.

 The grant is a lump sum based on three months of your average trading profits.
 The first SEISS grant, which is now closed for applications, covered 80% of three months' worth of average monthly trading profits, up to a cap of £2,500 a month.
-The second phase covers 70%, capped at £2,190 a month, and will close for new applications on 19 October.
+The second phase covered 70%, capped at £2,190 a month, has also closed for applications.

 How does HMRC calculate my income and trading profits to check eligibility for the Self-employment Income Support Scheme?
 What about expenses?